In this article, you will learn about some of the best practices for preventing client disputes.

 What is a dispute?

 A dispute is when a cardholder — typically your client — questions your Workiz Pay charge with their card issuer.
 A successful dispute can lead to a chargeback.
-A chargeback is when the cardholder is refunded the charged amount, with that amount being deducted from your business account.
-In the event of a chargeback, your business would also be charged a $25 fee.
+A chargeback is when the cardholder is refunded the charged amount, with that amount being drawn from your Workiz Pay account.
+In the event of a chargeback, your business would also be charged a non-refundable $25 fee.

-While disputes can be won (reversing the chargeback), you can also take measures to prevent them altogether.
+While disputes can be resolved in your favor (reversing the chargeback), you can also take measures to prevent them altogether.

 How to prevent disputes